-Tourism Management Students Participate in Erasmus+ BIP Week in Beja
+Tourism Management Students Participated in Erasmus+ BIP Week in Beja

 From March 23–27, 2026, Instituto Politécnico de Beja (IPBeja, Portugal) hosted the on-site week of the Erasmus+ Blended Intensive Programme (BIP) “Tourism and Regeneration in Rural Areas: territories, products, and communities”.
 Tourism Management students Nikita Golovkin, Mindaugas Sadaunykas, Smiltė Kačkauskaitė, Paulius Tomkus, Guoda Kanapkytė and lecturer Salomėja Vanagienė from Vilniaus kolegija (VIKO), Faculty of Business Management, actively participated, strengthening international collaboration, applied competencies, and partnerships in tourism and territorial development.